shatadalsamui/WALPAY/README.md

 # WALPAY

-WalPay is a modern, wallet-based payment platform designed for seamless transactions between users and merchants.
+WalPay is a modern, wallet-based payment platform designed for seamless transactions between users.
 Built as a monorepo using Turborepo, it leverages Next.js, Prisma, and a modular package structure for scalability and maintainability.

 ## Project Structure